fractaledmind/applescript_helpers/README.md

 * display_alert
 * say_text

-Each function requires an Applescript Record as its argument.
-Necessarily, the possible keys for this record are fixed by the library, but are consistent and will be explained in the documentation.
 Each function builds upon this general user-interaction framework:
 <pre><code>
 try
 	tell application (path to frontmost application as text) display dialog "Hello world!"
 	end tell
 on error errText number errNum
 	if not (errNum is equal to -128) then tell application id "sevs"
 			display dialog "Hello world!"
 		end tell
 	end if
 end try
 </code></pre>

+While verbose, this skeleton will ensure that user-interactions are always front-and-center and fail gracefully.
+This library allows you to present all user-interactions this way without the hassle of the skeleton.

+Each function requires an Applescript Record as its argument.
+Necessarily, the possible keys for this record are fixed by the library, but are consistent and will be explained in the documentation.